NekoMimiOfficial/VitaDockLite/README.md

 get bluetooth audio to work (extra but nice to have) setup a store like interface to download homebrew off vitadb then automatically transfer it via FTP to the vita setup recording and streaming (extra may not do)

+#More ?
+Want to collab or talk?
+Hit me up! `Discord: NekoMimi#7225` Made with <3 for the vita community :D
+~NekoMimi